humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 31st July 2020.
 [Reply](https://www.sciencemag.org/sites/default/files/Shi%20Zhengli%20Q&A.pdf) to Science Magazine questions by Dr Shi Zhengli

 25th August.
-Pre-print ["De-novo Assembly of RaTG13 Genome Reveals Inconsistencies Further Obscuring SARS-CoV-2 Origins"](https://www.preprints.org/manuscript/202008.0595/v1) Singla et al. ( All India Institute of Medical Sciences) Question the inference of a link to RaTG13 and highlight data quality issues with the RaTG13 genome sequence, [also here](https://www.news-medical.net/news/20200910/Scientists-claim-serious-data-discrepancies-in-RaTG13-sequence.aspx)
+Preprint ["De-novo Assembly of RaTG13 Genome Reveals Inconsistencies Further Obscuring SARS-CoV-2 Origins"](https://www.preprints.org/manuscript/202008.0595/v1) Singla et al. ( All India Institute of Medical Sciences) Question the inference of a link to RaTG13 and highlight data quality issues with the RaTG13 genome sequence, [also here](https://www.news-medical.net/news/20200910/Scientists-claim-serious-data-discrepancies-in-RaTG13-sequence.aspx)

 14th September 2020.
 Open research study published on zenodo ["Unusual Features of the SARS-CoV-2 Genome Suggesting Sophisticated Laboratory Modification Rather Than Natural Evolution and Delineation of Its Probable Synthetic Route"](https://zenodo.org/record/4028830)

 September 2020.
-Preprint ["Are the data about RaTG13 virus accurate and transparent or fabricated?"](https://www.researchgate.net/publication/344362746_Are_the_data_about_RaTG13_virus_accurate_and_transparent_or_fabricated) by Petrc, D. (Clinical pharmacology with toxicologySplit, Croatia) questions the veracity of Dr Zhengli Shi's calims as to the physical existence of RaTG13 virus samples "Unavailability of the samples of RaTG13 virus, so that the experiment can be independently repeated in another laboratory, together with contradiction in Zhengli Shi's statements about when the virus was sequenced casts a shadow of doubt whether are these data accurate, as are now considered by the mainstream media and many prominent scientists, or fabricated."
+Preprint ["Are the data about RaTG13 virus accurate and transparent or fabricated?"](https://www.researchgate.net/publication/344362746_Are_the_data_about_RaTG13_virus_accurate_and_transparent_or_fabricated) by Petrc, D. (Clinical pharmacology with toxicologySplit, Croatia) questions the veracity of Dr Zhengli Shi's claims as to the physical existence of RaTG13 virus samples "Unavailability of the samples of RaTG13 virus, so that the experiment can be independently repeated in another laboratory, together with contradiction in Zhengli Shi's statements about when the virus was sequenced casts a shadow of doubt whether are these data accurate, as are now considered by the mainstream media and many prominent scientists, or fabricated."